dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 1. Go to [**APIs**](https://manage.auth0.com/#/apis) in your Auth0 dashboard and click on the "Create API" button.
 Enter a name for the API, such as `Firebase Dogs API`.
 Set the **Identifier** to your API endpoint URL.
 In this tutorial, our API identifier is `http://localhost:1337/`.
 The **Signing Algorithm** should be "RS256".
 2. You can consult the Node.js example under the **Quick Start** tab in your new API's settings.
 In the next steps, we'll implement our Node API in this fashion using [Express](https://expressjs.com/), [express-jwt](https://github.com/auth0/express-jwt), and [jwks-rsa](https://github.com/auth0/node-jwks-rsa).

-We're now ready to implement Auth0 authentication on both our Angular client and Node back-end API.
+We're now ready to implement Auth0 authentication on both our Angular client and Node back end API.

 ## <span id="firebase-project-service-account"></span>Firebase Project with Service Account